davenicholson-xyz/wallheaven/README.md

 ### New Chrome extension for wallhaven.cc

-You can now select a wallpaper straight from the wallhaven.cc website using the chrome-extension found in the [chrome extension folder](https://github.com/davenicholson-xyz/wallheaven/tree/main/chrome-extension).
-Download and install on the Chrome extensions page.

-Once installed run the `wallheavend` daemon and a new button will appear on the wallpaper thumbnails and an extra button on the wallpaper info page.
+You can now select a wallpaper straight from the wallhaven.cc website using the chrome extension found in this repo.
+Download and install.
+Run the `wallheavend` daemon and a new button will appear on the wallpaper thumbnails and an extra button on the wallpaper info page.

 ![wallpaper thumbnail link](/assets/thumb_link.png)
+Wallpaper thumbnail link when hovering over thumbnails

 ![wallpaper info link](/assets/page_link.png)
+Sidebar link shown on wallpaper info page

 ---